-Imagine a 700 mile curve of rocky cliffs, towering 60 metres above an ocean reserve full of iconic and rare marine life and you’ll get a pretty accurate picture of the Great Australian Bight.
+Imagine a 700 mile curve of rocky cliffs, towering 60 metres above the ocean.
+The waters are full of iconic and rare marine life.
+And now you have a pretty accurate picture of the Great Australian Bight.

 This mind-blowing section of South Australia’s coast is an open bay created around 500 million years ago and now one of Australia’s premier spots for big, bold wildlife.

-The marine reserve here is home to rare and endangered species including humpback and blue whales (the biggest mammals on the planet, coming in at a whopping 98 feet long).
+Rare and endangered species including humpback and blue whales (the biggest mammals on the planet, coming in at a whopping 98 feet long) live in the marine reserve here.
 And from May to October it’s home to a huge breeding population of southern right whales.
-Great white sharks patrol the waters in massive numbers and brave little Australian Sea Lions live alongside them, breeding and raising pups.
+Great white sharks patrol the waters in massive numbers and brave little Australian sea lions live alongside them, breeding and raising pups.

 The Southern Ocean also provides top-notch surf and many skilled surfers catch waves here year round.
 There are numerous viewing points along the coastal road from which to photograph the vast blue waters and white and orange-hued cliffs.
 You might even spot a whale, or a huge white-bellied sea eagle, above.